It all started HERE

 Filter composition

-It is 8 mm thick and has over 400 pores.
+It is 8 mm thick and has more than 400 pores.

 1.4 micron mechanical filtration